By: Team SE-EDU Since: Jun 2016 Licence: MIT

 4.3.1.
 Current Implementation

-command is facilitated by the FindCommand
+The find command is facilitated by the FindCommand class.

-It extends the abstract class Command
+It extends the abstract class Command,

-and it is triggered when the user enters find
+and it is triggered when the user enters find into SuperTaClient.

 -

-is called to execute the entered argument. -
+LogicManageris called to execute the entered argument. -

-calls its respective command parsers of the argument usingparse()
+SuperTaClientParsercalls its respective command parsers of the argument usingparse().
+In this case, theFindCommandParseris called. -

 When

-to the model component and update the student list to the latest results.
+LogicManagerinvokesexecute(),FindCommandwill callupdateFilteredStudentList()to the model component and update the student list to the latest results.

 4.3.2.
 Design Considerations